Samuel Knight (architect)

+Samuel Knight (1834–1911) was a British architect practising from Cornhill Chambers, 62 Cornhill, London EC and later 175 and 176 Temple Chambers, Tudor Street, London EC.

 Early life

 Knight was born in Exeter on 3 September 1834 to Samuel Knight and Mary Boalch Anning., living in his early life at Summerland Street, St Sidwell, Exeter.
 He was educated at Exeter Cathedral School.
 His father was a master statuary (sculptor) with work on a number of Devon churches.
 His paternal grandfather (Lewis) was also a stonemason.
 Samuel's sister, Mary Charlotte Knight, was the mother of the artist Robert Anning Bell (1863-1933), who was articled to Knight for three years.

 Career

 The Drill Hall in Chenies Street (right), now RADA Studios.